 “I’ll be right there.”
 He hangs up.
 I run back to Christian and loosen his tie and undo the top button of his shirt.

 “Christian, can you hear me?”
 Nothing.
 No eye flutter, no sound, nothing.
 Taylor comes from the other end of the room and Gail is right behind him, covering her mouth with her hands.

 “What happened?”
 Taylor asks, opening Christian’s eyes and examining his pupils.

 “We were just talking and the next thing I knew, he just dropped!”
 I say.
 Taylor picks Christian up and carries him to the bedroom.

 “I’m going to call Dr. Grey,” Gail says before leaving the room.

-“I think it’s exhaustion and dehydration,” Taylor says.
+“I think it’s exhaustion and dehydration,” Taylor says, a little winded.
 I look over at Christian, lying in bed fully dressed and helpless.
 I take off his shoes and socks.
 The skin on his feet looks better than the skin on his face.